gchq/stroom-docs/content/en/docs/quick-start-guide/process.md

 If there are any errors then you will see an error icon {{< stroom-icon "error.svg" >}} in the gutter of the top pane.
 In the example below, an invalid XML element has been added to the Data Splitter content to demonstrate an error occurring.

-{{< image "quick-start-guide/process/stepping-error.png" />}}
+{{< image "quick-start-guide/process/stepping-error.png" "700" />}}

 ### Add XSLT to transform records format XML into something else

-{{< glossary "XSLT" "XSLT">}} is the language used to transform record/event data from one form into another in Stroom pipelines.
+{{< glossary "XSLT" >}} is the language used to transform record/event data from one form into another in Stroom pipelines.
-An {{< element "XSLTFilter" >}} pipeline element takes XML input and transforms it into different XML or some other text format.
+An {{< element "XSLTFilter" >}} pipeline element takes XML input and uses an XSLT to transform it into different XML or some other text format.

 #### Create the XSLT filter